How to prepare for your first recording session in Warrington

 Working with the room

-Discuss headphone balance early, click track discipline, take naming conventions, break cadence so vocal cords reset politely.
-Placeholder bullets remain for deeper studio-specific coaching.
+Discuss headphone balance early, click track discipline, take naming conventions, and break cadence so vocal cords reset politely.
+Practical habits that help:

 After the session